Bay City Central High School: Demographics

-46.3% of the students were eligible for free or reduced-cost lunch.
+64.45% of the students were eligible for free or reduced-cost lunch.

 Performing arts

 Band

 The high school band program hosts several bands like the Jazz Lab, and Central Air Jazz Band, two different steel drum bands, Symphony, and Wind Symphony, and formerly the Bay Youth Symphony Orchestra.
+The marching band is the "Oldest Continuous Marching Band In Michigan".

 Radio

 BCC is the location of the studios and transmitter for WCHW-FM, 91.3, a low power non-commercial FM station run by the students of the Bay City School District.

 Choirs

 Bay City Central's choir line-up includes mixed choir, concert choir and award-winning varsity choir, Resounding Harmony.
-It also has small acapella ensembles, The Girls, The Guys and 6 a.m.
+It also has small a cappella ensembles, The Girls, The Guys and 6 a.m.